OctopusDeploy/blog/blog/2020-01/libraryvariableset-permission-changes.md

 We believe most customers will not be negatively impacted by this.
 As part of developing and testing this, we have spoken to some customers with large instances.

-This change highlighted an undesired misconfiguration for some.
+This change highlighted an undesired misconfiguration for some (see below to see if this impacts you).
 These customers have acted on the gap in their permissions and made a suitable change to their team set up.
 This migration will not result in a change for them since they took this earlier access-rights adjusting step.

 ### Does this impact me?

-If you have configured custom user roles, and those roles contain `LibraryVariableSetView` and `LibraryVariableSetEdit` but do not also contain `EnvironmentView` you may be affected.
+If you have configured custom user roles, and those roles contain `LibraryVariableSetView` and `LibraryVariableSetEdit` but do not also contain `EnvironmentView`, you may be affected.

 Here are some example scenarios to work out if this will impact you.